-A Tile Lines Tip: If you use your cut pieces and scraps to start your next row, you'll have very little waste at the end of the project.
+A Tile Lines Tip: If you use your cut pieces and scraps from one row to start the next row, you'll have very little waste at the end of the project.
 Use your scraps!

 The pinwheel pattern, also known as "hopscotch", is more simple than it looks!
 Take any two rectangles or squares of different sizes, align them on one side, and repeat.

 This pattern is a great way to incorporate two different materials into the same space and create a dynamic, varied appearance.